When working in my studio, I often think about how much I enjoy what I do and how lucky I am to make a living doing work that I love.

 The Dark Horse tradition

-Dark Horse Woodworks opened in 2007 in the Metropolitan Business and Arts District, a historic warehouse complex that has been transformed into a thriving center for art studios, galleries and workshops.
+Dark Horse Woodworks opened in 2007 in Atlanta’s Metropolitan Business and Arts District, a historic warehouse complex that has been transformed into a thriving center for art studios, galleries and workshops.

 A custom design is a collaboration between you and the Dark Horse design-craft team.
-We’d be excited to talk with you about your project and look at the ways we could work together to bring your ideas to life.
+We’re always excited to talk with you about your project and look at the ways we could work together to bring your ideas to life.

 The Dark Horse team values working with clients who appreciate the distinction of custom, finely crafted cabinetry and furniture, and we find the design process as satisfying as the building process.